frnmst/qvm/README.md

 ## VNC options

 The VNC options in this script allow you to connect to a remote instance of QEMU.
-This is particularly useful, for example, if your local machine processor does not support virtualization.
-The only thing to do is to make the server's port (`5900`) reachable from the clients.
+This is particularly useful if, for example, your local machine does not support virtualization.

-You must then run QVM with one of the VNC options on the server side.
-On the client side you must simply edit the `HOST_IP_ADDRESS` and `HOST_USERNAME` variables in the configuration file.
+### Setup

 For this to work, you must enable the following lines in the SSH daemon configuration of the host computer:

     AllowTcpForwarding yes
     AllowAgentForwarding yes

+### Examples

+You must run QVM with one of the VNC options on the server side.
+On the client side you must simply edit the `HOST_IP_ADDRESS` and `HOST_USERNAME` variables in the configuration file.

 For example, on the server side you could install the virtual machine remotely like this: